Emma Zimmer: Life

-On 1 June 1943, one month before her 55th birthday, she was granted permission to stay on staff as a female overseer at Ravensbrück, despite her age.
-She was one of the first chief woman officers at Ravensbrück from 1939 to 1941, and took an active part in the selection of internees to be gassed during 1941 at the Bernburg Euthanasia Centre near Berlin.
-Zimmer served as a guard at Ravensbrück, and was known in the camp for being brutal and sadistic in her guard duties.
 At Auschwitz, she was particularly feared: "Our supervisor was an old and mean SS-woman called Emma Zimmer.
 She was vicious and dangerous and frightening us constantly with threats, proclaiming in a sadistic voice, "I will report you and then you will go away, you know where?
 Just one way-up the chimney."
 We hated her and were scared of her."

-She was awarded the War Merit Cross Second Class without swords.
+She was awarded the War Merit Cross Second Class without swords for her long service in the SS.

+Death

 Zimmer stood trial at the seventh Ravensbrück Trial and was sentenced to death for her war crimes.
-She was hanged by Albert Pierrepoint on the gallows at Hamelin Prison on 20 September 1948; she was 60 years old.
+She was hanged by the British executioner Albert Pierrepoint on the gallows at Hamelin Prison on 20 September 1948, when she was 60 years old.